-Within walking distance of the amphitheater is the El Jem museum.
+Within walking distance of the amphitheater is the El Jem Museum.
 Here you will find a plethora of Mosaics depicting life and times in Roman North Africa.
-An archeological site located in this museum is called the House of Africa.
+An archaeological site located in this museum is called the House of Africa.
 Make sure time is set aside to enjoy the various Roman collections found in this museum.